 Specialization Becomes Obvious

 With all-branch visibility, team structure reveals itself in the data.
 You can see that 5 engineers own 80% of infrastructure changes, 8 engineers own 80% of frontend features, and 4 engineers own 80% of backend services.
-You can use it to plan hiring, identify single points of failure, and make training decisions based on evidence.
+You can use it to plan hiring, identify single points of failure, and make training decisions based on evidence rather than intuition.

 Code Review Asymmetry Surfaces